 Civil Struggle, 1728–1772

-One of the most extraordinary sports in Bhutanese history is the civil war that passed between 1728 and 1772.
+One of the most extraordinary sports in Bhutanese history is the civil war that took place between 1728 and 1772.
 It changed into an energy struggle among factions, one led by Penlop of Trongsa Jigme Namgyal and a few others by way of his rival Penlop of Paro.
 This battle resulted in sizable harm to Bhutan's economic machine and infrastructure.
-However, it moreover noticed the upward thrust of Ugyen Wangchuck as an effective leader who finally have become the primary hereditary King of Bhutan.
+However, it also noticed the upward thrust of Ugyen Wangchuck as an effective leader who has finally become the primary hereditary King of Bhutan.

 British intrusion, 1772–1907